newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 # Part 2: Getting the firmware
 ## 2.1: Analyzing the tools

 The tuner is supposed to be configured while being connected to a computer.
-It has a mini-USB input next to the CAN Bus (which is the one supposed to be connected to the bike's on board computer).
+It has a mini-USB input next to the CAN Bus (this one should be connected to the bike's on board computer).
 The tools used to configure it are free to download on Dynojet's website.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/wintools.png)
 {: refdef}

-The installed windows tools contains the following binaries:
+The installed windows tools contain the following binaries:
 * WinPV.exe: the main software with the GUI
-* PVUpdateClient.exe: updater, in charge of downloading new firmwares and copying them through the USB link
+* PVUpdateClient.exe: updater, its job is to download in charge new firmwares and copying them through the USB link
-* RecoveryTool.exe: called exclusively by the PVUpdateClient, it is in charge of flashing the recovery part of the firmware
+* RecoveryTool.exe: called exclusively by the PVUpdateClient to flash the recovery part of the firmware
 * PVLink.dll: in charge of the communication through the serial port, very important

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/pv_files.png)
 {: refdef}

-Now, our goal is to get the firmware so we can start reversing.
-Checking on youtube tutorials and thewaybackmachine, we can see that firmware used to be available directly on dynojet's website, under the **firmware** section, which is now empty.
-We find our happiness by running the PVUpdateCLient.exe, and wireshark simultaneously.
+Now our goal is to get the firmware so we can start reversing.
+Checking on youtube tutorials and thewaybackmachine, we can see that firmwares used to be available directly on Dynojet's website, under the **firmware** section, which is now empty.
+We find an interesting lead by running the PVUpdateCLient.exe, and wireshark simultaneously.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/pvupdate.png)
 {: refdef}

-The wireshark capture shows plaintext HTTP going to *dynojetpowervision.com*, and checking for available firmware files.
-There is no real protection here, just the User-Agent you are supposed to be using is "PVUpdateClient", otherwise, the files remain hidden.
+The wireshark capture shows plaintext HTTP going to *dynojetpowervision.com* and checking for available firmware files.
+There is no real protection here, just the User-Agent you are supposed to be using is "PVUpdateClient", otherwise the files remain hidden.
 Using **curl**, we get the filenames we are looking for:
 ```bash
  curl -v -A PVUpdateClient http://dynojetpowervision.com/downloads/PowerVisionVersions.xml